Mutoxicated/rusty_scheduler/README.md

 /____/\___/_/ /_/\___/\__,_/\__,_/_/\___/_/
 </pre>

-A scheduler made in rust.
 Organize your week by setting recurring and special events in place and let it notify you of them while it runs in the background!

 **THIS PROJECT IS STILL WORK IN PROGRESS.
 A RELEASE WILL BE MADE SOON.**